sandstorm/NeosAcl/README.md

 ## Installation

-1. install the package:
+1. Install the package:

 ```
 composer require sandstorm/neosacl
 ```

-2. run the migrations
+2. Run the migrations

 ```
 ./flow doctrine:migrate
 ```

-3. login with admin account an visit the new menu entry 'Dynamic Roles'
+3. Log in with an admin account and visit the new menu entry 'Dynamic Roles'

 ## Development

 **Initial (Package) Setup**

-- clone this package as "Sandstorm.NeosAcl" in the DistributionPackages of a Neos 4.3 or later installation
+- Clone this package as `Sandstorm.NeosAcl` in the DistributionPackages of a Neos 4.3 or later installation
-- add it to `composer.json` as `"sandstorm/neosacl": "*"`
+- Add it to `composer.json` as `"sandstorm/neosacl": "*"`
-- run `composer update`
+- Run `composer update`

 **Initial React Setup**